 Required federal and state mandated practices

 The 2008 Higher Education Opportunity Act requires that information about required course materials be made available to students before they enroll.
-This means that faculty are required to submit textbook orders to their KSU University Bookstore prior to the date that students register for courses.
+This means that faculty are required to submit textbook orders to their Kent State University Bookstore prior to the date that students register for courses.
 If you do NOT require a textbook for your course, the Bookstore needs to know that as well.
 All faculty, therefore, must provide an order even if it is “no textbook required.”
 The University Bookstore will publish the textbook requirements with the course offerings so that students can plan their finances accordingly.
 The course materials are also made available to students through the schedule of courses.

 - for a summer semester course (any part of term) is on or before March 1;